 Here’s what you need to consider when buying hair clippers..

 If you’ve previously bought a cheap pair of clippers from Wal-Mart or similar, you’ll probably know that doing so was a false economy.

-Plus you’ll be lucky if they last you more than 12 to 18 months!
+Plus you’ll be lucky if they last you more than 12 months!

 The Front Runners: